kourge/failable/README.md

 # failable

-The `failable` module provides three states that together model operations that can fail.
+The `failable` library provides three states that together model operations that can fail.
 Each state comes with a creator function and a predicate function:

 - The `success(data)` function takes some `data: T` and creates a `Success<T>`.